nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 **Note**: As long as the input `sortExpenseByAmount` is correct,
-any trailing characters after it will still call the function.
+any trailing characters with a space after it will still call the function.

 I.e.,`sortExpenseByAmount random characters` will still work.

 [back to Contents](#table-of-contents)